Conservatives for Clean Energy Georgia Mission Statement

 Georgia is so fortunate to have The Ray sponsored by the Ray Anderson Foundation.
 As the pioneering founder of carpet company Interface, Ray C. Anderson is a globally-recognized environmental leader who ushered sustainability into the business mainstream.
 Led by Executive Direcor Allie Kelly, The Ray has the nation’s only solar highway in West Point, Georgia.
 The Ray has also been at the forefront of the electric vehicle movement in Georgia.
 The innovation and research from The Ray’s projects will help to reimagine the future of America’s highways.

-Clean Energy for Our Values
+Clean Energy is Good for Our Communities and Cities

-Stephen Rhett Butler | Advisor
+Steve Butler | Senior Advisor